If you are building a DIY network attached storage, then choosing the right motherboard is the first step.

 All in all, if you are looking for the highest number of SATA ports on a mini-ITX build then this is the best motherboards for NAS.

-2. ASRock H370M – Cheap NAS Motherboard – Intel – 6 SATA Ports
+2. GIGABYTE B365M DS3H – Cheap NAS Motherboard – Intel – 6 SATA Ports

-An affordable mini ITX motherboard for an Intel build.
-Has 6 SATA ports which is a significant amount for this form factor as well as price tag.
+An affordable micro ATX motherboard for an Intel build.
+Has 6 SATA ports which is a significant for the price tag.

-Next we have a very affordable mini-ITX board for an Intel build.
+Next we have a very affordable micro ATX board for an Intel build with LGA 1151 socket.
 Unlike the motherboard listed above, this does not have 8 SATA ports, however, it does costs significantly less.

 This motherboard offers a total of 6 SATA ports.
-This is on the higher range of the SATA ports found in a mini-ITX form factor as it is not uncommon to find 4 or just 2 SATA ports in most cases.
+This is on the higher range of the SATA ports found in a motherboard with such a low price tag as it is not uncommon to find 4 or just 2 SATA ports in most cases.

 In reality, 6 SATA ports at this price range turns out to give you a better overall value than the motherboard above.